nancy-nirmal/Shopwise/README.md

 # Shopwise
-A basic Webpage using PHP,HTML,CSS and bootstrap.The crud operations are minimal and has PowerBi enabled.
+A basic project using PHP,HTML,CSS and bootstrap.The crud operations are minimal and has PowerBi enabled.
 To access PowerBi-Use registered PowerBi credentials.

 Admin login:username--admin